An assessment of cross-border tobacco purchases and associated tax losses in France

 Find out more information about the SSPHub network on the dedicated page.

 It is always difficult to define ex ante what constitutes an innovative project.
 Technological innovation is by definition fluid and evolves very quickly.
 However, as stated in the manifesto (in French), recent technological innovations aim to simplify and accelerate certain production processes, facilitate the exploitation of non-traditional or large data sources, automate certain tasks, communicate with wider audiences using responsive visualisations, and, among other things, reduce the gap between statisticians and computer scientists.
 For example, modernising a processing chain through the use of new packages or new methods of information processing is an innovation.
 However, this may not be ambitious enough on its own to constitute a truly innovative project, and therefore will not necessarily be included in the projects presented here.
 The use of web scraping to build a database that is automatically populated will be considered an innovative project.
 Conversely, simply updating code or using new administrative databases, if it does not involve any particular technological obstacles, is not considered technological innovation in itself.
-This does not mean that such a project is unnecessary or unwelcome 😉.
+Such projects can however be necessary or welcome 😉.

 Furthermore, a project that is innovative at a given point in time may no longer be so a few months or years later, when the innovation has become widespread enough to be considered conventional knowledge.